eclipse-archived/recommenders/CONTRIBUTING.md

 - `mvn tidy:pom`
 - `git commit -a -m "[releng] ${RELEASE_VERSION}"`
 - Make sure that a `Change-Id` and `Signed-off-by` header are part of the commit message.
-- `git push origin HEAD:refs/for/master`
+- `git push origin HEAD:refs/for/maintenance`

-Thereafter, switch to the next (SNAPSHOT) version:
+Thereafter, switch to the next (SNAPSHOT) version: (**unless** this is going to be the last release with this major/minor version):

 - `export NEXT_VERSION=x.y.(z+1)`
 - `git checkout HEAD^ -- '*'`